vlasscontreras/php-trainer/README.md

 ### SOLID Principles

-These are good practices that help the developer write code that is more scalable and maintanble.
+These are good practices that help the developer write code that is more scalable and maintainable.

 #### Single Responsibility Principle